Ablate: To destroy the function of an organ or tissue. Radioactive iodine treatment ablates thyroid tissues.

 - Since Thyrogen was first approved for use, there have been reports of central nervous system problems such as stroke in young women who have a higher chance of having a stroke, and weakness on one side of the body.
 The relationship between THYROGEN administration and stroke is unknown.
 Patients should remain hydrated prior to treatment with Thyrogen.

 Sudden Rapid Tumor Enlargement:

 - Leftover thyroid tissue after surgery and cancer cells that have spread to other parts of the body can quickly grow and become painful after Thyrogen administration.
 Patients with cancer cells near their windpipe, in their central nervous system, or in their lungs may need treatment with a glucocorticoid (a medication to help prevent an increase in the size of the cancer cells before using Thyrogen.)

 Risks Associated with Radioiodine Treatment:

 - If THYROGEN is administered with radioiodine (RAI), the serious side effects for RAI apply to this combination regimen.
 Please consult with your doctor for a list of contraindications for radioiodine.

 In clinical studies, the most common side effects reported were nausea and headache.

-Pregnant patients: Thyrogen should be given to a pregnant woman only if the doctor thinks there is a clear need for it.
+Pregnant patients: Notify your healthcare provider immediately in the event of a pregnancy.
+If THYROGEN is administered with radioiodine, the combination regimen should not be used in pregnant women.
+Thyrogen should be given to a pregnant woman only if the doctor thinks there is a clear need for it.

-Breastfeeding patients: It is not known whether Thyrogen can appear in human milk.
+Breastfeeding patients: If THYROGEN is administered with radioiodine, the combination regimen should not be used in breastfeeding women.
+It is not known whether Thyrogen can appear in human milk.
 Breastfeeding women should discuss the benefits and risks of Thyrogen with their physician.